tbuttler/spring-core-cert-notes-4.2/Spring Core Certification Notes 4.2.md

 ## Bean Scopes
 - Spring manages lifecycle of beans, each bean has its scope
 - Default scope is singleton - one instance per application context
+    - Singleton scope is not the singleton design pattern: if you declare two beans of scope singleton and type MyBean using different bean names, you actually get two instances of type MyBean
 - If none of the Spring scopes is appropriate, custom scopes can be defined
 - Scope can be defined by @Scope (eg. @Scope(BeanDefinition.SCOPE_SINGLETON)) annotation on the class-level of bean class